arapaima-uk/source.arapaima-uk.github.io/content/post/2017-05-25-conditional-processing-jenkins-multibranch.md

 draft = false
 +++

-For reasons, you might want your [Jenkins Multibranch Pipeline](https://jenkins.io/doc/book/pipeline/multibranch/) jobs do do a different thing depending on which branch is being built.
+For reasons, you might want your [Jenkins Multibranch Pipeline](https://jenkins.io/doc/book/pipeline/multibranch/) jobs to do a different thing depending on which branch is being built.

 Fortunately, the multibranch plugin provides us with a built-in variable `BRANCH_NAME`, which we can use to figure out which branch we are currently building.